zikardd/zikardd/README.md

 # Hi there, I'm Irzikri Naufaldi - aka [zikardd](https://www.linkedin.com/in/irzikri-naufaldi/) 👋
 ## About me:
-- 🔭 I’m interested in data science, data analyst, and automation engineer
+- 🔭 I’m interested in data science, data analyst, and data engineer
-- 🌱 I’m currently learning Python, Ms. Excel, and Tableau
+- 🌱 I’m currently learning Python, Ms. Excel, SQL, and Tableau
-- 👯 I’m looking to collaborate as Data Scientist and data analyst
 - 💬 Ask me about anything
 - 📫 How to reach me: naufaldiirzikri@gmail.com